mullerdavid/ctf_writeups/hcsc24/Net_Csak_egy_litvan_halozat/WRITEUP.md

 ## Host discovery

 We know the internal DHCP address range.
-The shell has scripting capabilities with ping can be utlized to scan for even more hosts.
+The shell has scripting capabilities with ping can be utilized to scan for even more hosts.

 ```
 :for i from=1 to=256 do={ /ping "192.168.1.$i" count=1 }